US raises Medicare payments to insurers by 0.45 percent in 2018

 Each year the government sets out a target rate that it will pay insurers, which then use the data to decide on coverage areas and costs.

 On Feb.
 1, the government proposed an increase of 0.25 percent.
-Monday's is a final rate.
+The change in Monday's final rate reflects the government's assessment that effective spending growth will be slightly lower than it had originally targeted.

+Insurers who provide these plans include WellCare Health Plans Inc, Anthem Inc, Humana Inc, UnitedHealth Group Inc and Aetna Inc. Shares in the companies were little changed in extended trading.

 - Reuters